amckennafoster/nbidata/docs/curation/curation.md

 Choose the upload type from the dropdown list.
 If the upload will include both a report and a dataset, use dataset.

 #### Title
 Paste in the title from the researcher report, if available.
 Otherwise, create a descriptive title.
+If it is only a dataset, begin the title with "Data for" and then include the title of the report or paper associated with the data.
+Titles should be descriptive.

 #### Report Date
 If there is a report as part of the upload, use the date of the report.
 If it has no date, use February 15 of the year following the grant year.
 For example, for a report on work done as part of a 2019 grant, the date would be 02-15-2020.
 If this is only a data file or code, use today's date.